NTT DATAs Big Data Simulation Forecasts and Alleviates Traffic Congestion

 NTT DATA Corporation

-Tokyo, January 23, 2015 - NTT DATA Corporation, a global IT services provider, announced today that it has successfully used big data traffic simulation technology to forecast simulated traffic congestion and then develop solutions for more effective control of traffic signals, which was proved to help alleviate traffic congestion and shorten travel times for public buses in a field study conducted in Jilin City, Jilin Province, China.
-The field study, implemented in collaboration with Jilin City and jilin BRinfo Co.,Ltd, was conducted between November 10 and December 12, 2014.
+Tokyo, June 8, 2016 - NTT DATA Corporation, a global IT services provider, announced today that it has successfully used big data traffic simulation technology to forecast traffic congestion and develop solutions for more effective control of traffic signals.
+This was proved to help alleviate traffic congestion and shorten journey times in a field study conducted by NTT DATA and the Institute of Software, Chinese Academy of Sciences (“ISCAS”) in Guiyang, Guizhou Province, China, analyzing data collected between February 22 and March 6, 2016.
+ISCAS is an institute established by the Chinese Academy of Sciences, the national academy for the natural sciences in the People’s Republic of China.

-Based on the favorable results, Jilin has continued to use NTT DATA’s solution for signal control at the six intersections.
-Moving forward, the city aims to expand the number of intersections and accumulate more traffic data via GPS-equipped taxis.
+Following the favorable results of the test, Guiyang is continuing to use NTT DATA’s solution for traffic control.
+Moving forward, the city aims to expand the number of intersections and accumulate more traffic data using GPS-equipped taxis.
+Another field study is planned for this summer.

 About NTT DATA